succinctlabs/rsp/README.md

 ### Building the client programs manually

 By default, the `build.rs` in the `bin/host` crate will rebuild the client programs every time they are modified.
-To manually build the client programs, you can run these commands (ake sure you have the [SP1 toolchain](https://docs.succinct.xyz/getting-started/install.html) installed):
+To manually build the client programs, you can run these commands (make sure you have the [SP1 toolchain](https://docs.succinct.xyz/getting-started/install.html) installed):

 ```console
 cd ./bin/client-eth